awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 # Upgrading the PostgreSQL DB Engine<a name="USER_UpgradeDBInstance.PostgreSQL"></a>

-When Amazon Relational Database Service \(Amazon RDS\) supports a new version of a database engine, you can upgrade your DB instances to the new version\.
+When Amazon RDS supports a new version of a database engine, you can upgrade your DB instances to the new version\.
 There are two kinds of upgrades: major version upgrades and minor version upgrades\.

 Amazon RDS supports major and minor version upgrades for PostgreSQL DB instances\.

 Major version upgrades can contain database changes that are not backward\-compatible with existing applications\.
-As a result, Amazon Relational Database Service \(Amazon RDS\) doesn't apply major version upgrades automatically; you must manually modify your DB instance\.
+As a result, Amazon RDS doesn't apply major version upgrades automatically; you must manually modify your DB instance\.
 You can initiate a major version upgrade manually by modifying your instance\.
 However, there are recommended steps to follow when performing a major version upgrade\.
 For details, see [Major Version Upgrades](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.

-You can initiate a minor version upgrade manually by modifying your instance, or select the **Auto Minor Version Upgrade** option when creating or modifying a DB instance to have your instance automatically upgraded once the new version is tested and approved by Amazon RDS\.
+You can initiate a minor version upgrade manually by modifying your instance\.
+Alternatively, you can enable the auto minor version upgrades option when creating or modifying a DB instance\.
+Doing so means that your instance is automatically upgraded after the new version is tested and approved by Amazon RDS\.

 AWS RDS does not automatically upgrade PostgreSQL extensions\.
 To upgrade an extension, you must use the ALTER EXTENSION UPDATE command\.
 For example, to upgrade PostGIS when you upgrade the PostgreSQL DB engine from 9\.4\.x to 9\.5\.x, you would run the following command: